 Under GIA, the cost of joint responses and readiness activities (excluding minimum commitments) will be split between the Ministry for Primary Industries (MPI) and the primary industries that benefit from the activities.
-Cost-sharing for agreed readiness activities begins when operational agreements are signed for specific pests.
-Cost-sharing for responses will begin when the Crown introduces the required regulatory framework (expected in late 2017).
+Cost-sharing for agreed readiness activities begins in July 2014, where an Operational Agreement has been signed.
+Cost-sharing for responses will begin in July 2017.